lyndaflower/Wild-life-tracker/README.md

 # Wild-life-tracker

+## Author
-## Author *UMURERWA Lynda Flower*
+*UMURERWA Lynda Flower*

 # DESCRIPTION

 This is an app that allows user to add animals to the database andalso allow the ranger to allow the report an endangered animal.
-The superheros also must be able to be added into a super hero group called superhero-squad hence the name Hero-Squad.

 # User story